We love Nottingham, and we want you to love it too. There are however too many things to mention, so here’s a rough guide according to Simon and Geri.

 One of the first specialty coffee shops to open in Nottingham.
 Inspired by Australian coffee culture, this vibrant and quirky cafe also serves up some great food and desserts.

 42 Pelham Street

 This little gem in Beeston is well-worth the tram ride.
 Guest beans vary (Colonna, Five Elephant, etc.) but most often stocked with Has Bean—if you aren’t sure of what to choose, Rory will talk you through the selections.
 Sandwiches and desserts are fab, and tea available, too.

 38 High Rd, Beeston

-Located outside the city centre in West Bridgford, this Nordic-inspired cafe serves light food, sweets, and most importantly, coffee by Geri’s favourite coffee roaster—La Cabra Coffee from Copenhagen.
+Located outside the city centre in West Bridgford, this brand new Nordic-inspired cafe serves light food, sweets, and most importantly, coffee by Geri’s favourite coffee roaster—La Cabra Coffee from Copenhagen.
 Worth the trek.

 22 Gordon Rd, West Bridgford

 All loose-leaf tea in this independent tea room.
 Also serves light lunch, dinner, and desserts.